whitfona/wallet-watcher/roadmap.md

 - [x] Display expenses in a table
 - [x] Make columns sortable and filterable
-- [x] Allow user to add single expense
+- [x] Allow user to add a single expense
 - [x] Allow user to edit an expense
 - [x] Allow user to delete an expense
-- [x] Allow user to upload an excel file of expenses
+- [x] Allow user to upload an Excel file of expenses
 - [x] Only show expenses for the month
 - [x] Allow user to visit previous/ future months
 - [x] Add confirmation modal for deletes